{

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Pretty-print minified JSON before reading or sharing it.
 Check whether copied JSON has valid quotes, commas, braces, and brackets.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

 This checks JSON syntax, not whether the data matches an API schema, security rule, or business requirement.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the selected mode, input format, encoding, and whether the text includes private keys, passwords, or sensitive data.